owncloud/libre-graph-api-go/docs/OpenGraphDirectoryObjectAllOf.md

 HasDeletedDateTime returns a boolean if a field has been set.

-### SetDeletedDateTimeNil

-`func (o *OpenGraphDirectoryObjectAllOf) SetDeletedDateTimeNil(b bool)`

- SetDeletedDateTimeNil sets the value for DeletedDateTime to be an explicit nil

-### UnsetDeletedDateTime
-`func (o *OpenGraphDirectoryObjectAllOf) UnsetDeletedDateTime()`

-UnsetDeletedDateTime ensures that no value is present for DeletedDateTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)